 Download ProtonMail for Android phones.

 We all have a tendency to use the same password across multiple sites and apps.
 After all, constantly generating new ones is a pain, and the process of recovery can be quite cumbersome.
-But the problem with this approach is that it leaves you susceptible to an egregious hack; one compromised password means all your social media and email accounts are at risk.
+But the problem with this approach is that it leaves you susceptible to an egregious hack; one weak password means all your social media and email accounts are at risk.

-LastPass doubles up as a password manager and generator that stores your personal information in a secure vault.
+LastPass doubles up as a password manager and generator that stores your personal information, credit card info, and PIN codes in a secure vault.
 It can even be set up to automatically change passwords for select sites from time to time.
+Most importantly, it supports two-factor authentication, making it extremely difficult for anyone else to access your vault.

 7. Find My Device

 Find My Device is a proprietary app from Google and works in a similar vein to Find My iPhone.
-It helps by locating your Android device when lost or disabling it if you think it has been stolen.
+It helps by locating your Android device when lost, although you can also disable it remotely it if you think it has been stolen.
 You can set it up to view location information, as well as play a sound in case it’s within earshot.

 If the phone is lost, you can use the app to leave a callback number on the screen.
 So if a good samaritan comes across it, they’ll have no trouble returning it to you.
 Best of all, this service is completely free to use and can be accessed through the web as well as the app.